 If you can spare 3 nights or more, the thoroughly delightful Quinta do Bom Vento offers unique, top quality private apartments with every home comfort you could possibly imagine amid a peaceful landscape.
 Check availability and prices.

-If the idea of relaxing in a luxurious, stylish and truly eco-friendly rural hotel just 4 km from Óbidos and even closer to the beaches at Foz de Arelho sounds ideal, check out Rio do Prado.
+Check out Rio do Prado if the idea of relaxing in a luxurious, stylish and truly eco-friendly rural hotel just 4 km from Óbidos and even closer to the beaches at Foz de Arelho sounds ideal to you.
 Find a room to suit you.